Introduction: Stop Asking “Which Is Better?” and Start Asking “Which Fits?”

 Measurement and Tracking Essentials (and Why CAPI Is No Longer Optional)

 Accurate measurement is what separates “we’re spending money” from “this channel is working.”
-For both LinkedIn and Meta, tracking quality directly impacts performance, not just reporting.
+For both LinkedIn and Meta, tracking maturity directly impacts performance, not just reporting.
 The platforms’ algorithms can only optimize toward what they can reliably see.

 At a minimum, B2B teams should think about tracking in three layers:

-- Downstream signals (SQLs, opportunities, revenue)
+3. Offline conversions (SQLs, opportunities, revenue)

-This is where server-side tracking and CAPI become critical.
+The third layer is where server-side tracking and CAPI become critical.

 Meta: Pixel + Conversions API (CAPI)